 - Go through the employment statistics that can be easily found online.

-- Access survey online published by HR and recruiting firms to identify the salary range that works best for the skills you are looking for in a potential candidate.
+- Access the survey online published by HR and recruiting firms to identify the salary range that works best for the skills you are looking for in a potential candidate.
+Obviously, if you have issues with access, you can unlock websites to find out all the necessary salary information.

 - Finally, assign a calculated salary range to each experience level.